b-fuze/discord.py/docs/api.rst

     the same as the client being fully prepared, see :func:`on_ready` for that.

     The warnings on :func:`on_ready` also apply.

-.. function:: on_disconnect()

-    Called when the client has disconnected from Discord.
-This could happen either through the internet being disconnected, explicit calls to logout, or Discord terminating the connection one way or the other.

-    This function can be called many times.

 .. function:: on_ready()